proxytranslation/user-docs/dashboard/cookbook/jstranslation.md

 Xpaths for XML AJAX responses in a similar way as JS/JSON paths do for their respective content types.
 For example, `/ajax-response/component[1]/text() html` assumes that the first `<component>` node contains translatable HTML markup.

-Due to space constraints, we stop at this brief mention and decline to reproduce a full Xpath tutorial in this documentation.
-We direct the reader's attention to the many tutorial resources available online.
+Due to space constraints, we decline to reproduce a full Xpath tutorial in this documentation, and direct the reader's attention to the many tutorial resources available online.
+The W3Schools [summary of Xpath syntax](https://www.w3schools.com/xml/xpath_syntax.asp) serves as a good starting point.

 ### Limitations